nivalf/React-JS-Boilerplate/README.md

 ## Guide
 1. Fork the repo
-2. Add the firebase config (src/settings/firebase/firebaseConfig.json)
-3. Update Libraries
+2. Update Libraries
 	- on updating react-scripts it will be as good as creating a new app with cra
 	- **Note**: history v5.0.1 doesn't work.
 Use v4.10.1
+3. Add the firebase config (src/settings/firebase/firebaseConfig.json)
+4. Setup the auth providers in firebase authentication & mirror the same in src/settings/firebase/uiConfig.js

 All set..